thezerothcat/LaMulanaRandomizer/README.txt

 Plans for future releases:
 -----------------------------
-* Shop randomization (preserving the ratio of weights & ammo to "permanent" items, but not necessarily the ratio of weights to ammo)
+* Handling for ankh jewel locks.
 * Randomization of more types of items, special-case items, which chests are coin chests vs item chests, etc.
-* Handling for ankh jewel locks.
+* Item requirements updates (better boss requirements, more glitch-enabled requirements, requirements involving damage boosting, etc.)
+* Shop randomization expansion (randomizing ammo, shuffling items in the place of weights/ammo)
 * Non-100% seeds
-* Item requirements updates (better boss requirements, more glitch-enabled requirements, requirements involving damage boosting, etc.)